Junction-25/Rust_Backend/README.md

 # Real Estate Recommendation System

-A high-performance Rust-based real estate recommendation system that matches properties with potential contacts using advanced scoring algorithms.
+A high-performance Rust-based real estate recommendation system that matches properties with contacts using advanced scoring algorithms.
 The system provides REST APIs for property recommendations, comparisons, and automated quote generation with PDF reports.

 ## 🚀 Quick Start